Halloween is a fun and scary holiday that kids look forward to each Fall season. Ever wonder why we celebrate Halloween?

 World-famous magician Harry Houdini (1847-1926) died on Halloween night.

 The largest Halloween parade is held in Greenwich Village located in Manhattan, New York

 All Saints Day is the day after Halloween.
 All Saints Day is also known as All Hallows Day, Hallowmas, and the Feast of All Saints.
 In the Christian faith, it is a holiday that celebrates saints.

 Many people are superstitious of black cats.
 Some believe they bring you bad luck while others think they are good luck.
-Black cats have often been a symbol of Halloween and have been portrayed as pets to wicked witches.
+Black cats are a symbol of Halloween and have been portrayed as pets to wicked witches.

 Soul cakes are round bite-size cakes that were made to celebrate the dead.
 These cakes were mainly made during Halloween or All Souls Day.
 Soul cakes were part of the Christian tradition and made popular in Medieval Europe.
 This isn’t celebrated anymore but In some countries around the world such as Portugal and Phillippines, this tradition still lives on.

 Traditionally when we think about candy corn we think about Halloween, Thanksgiving, and the Fall season.
-Did you know that candy corn was originally marketed and called “chicken feed?”
+Did you know that candy corn was originally marketed for chickens, it was called “chicken feed?”
 Candy corn is not the number one rated candy for Halloween, in fact some years it is voted as the worst candy.
 The most popular candy for Halloween is Reeses Peanut Butter Cups.

 Like during Christmas, many people decorate their homes with decorations for Halloween.
 Some people put up black and orange lights on their houses.
 They may also put up displays of skulls, skeletons, ghouls, zombies, pumpkins, and witches around bonfires.

 Halloween Celebrations Around the World

 In Mexico, they celebrate All Souls Day also known as Dias de Los Muertos or Day of the Dead on November 2nd.
 It is a big celebration that honors family and friends who have passed away.

-In Hong Kong Halloween celebrations are known as Yue Lan meaning Festival of the Hungry Ghosts.
+In Hong Kong Halloween celebrations are called Yue Lan meaning Festival of the Hungry Ghosts.
 During Yue Lan celebrations fires are lit, food and gifts are offered to angry ghosts looking for revenge.